Understanding API Security Testing: A Comprehensive Overview

 Map API Endpoints:

-Create a comprehensive map of API endpoints, including the request and response types, expected behavior, and associated security controls.
-This map will serve as a reference during testing to ensure thorough coverage.
+Prepare an exhaustive mapping of the API endpoints, indicating request and response types, behavior expectations, and associated security controls.
+This map will serve as a reference in the testing phase, permitting confirmation of complete coverage.

 Step 2: Authentication and Authorization Testing